 - Student council or student government that serve as opportunities for students to engage in the democratic process and have a voice in the life of the school to the extent allowable by law, policy, or tradition.

-- Interscholastic and intramural athletics that provide students opportunities for development through sport (e.g., football, track, tennis, cheerleading, etc.).
+- Interscholastic and intramural athletics that provide students opportunities for development through sport (e.g., football, track, tennis, cheerleading).

-It is important to note that NASSP uses cocurricular in place of extra-curricular—sending forth a clear message that all programs, activities, and courses, which are sponsored by the school or school district, should be seen as aligned with the mission of the school or the district.
+It is important to note that NASSP uses student activities in place of extracurricular—sending forth a clear message that all programs, activities, and courses, which are sponsored by the school or school district, should align with their mission.
 In effect, it is NASSP’s position that they not be seen as “extra” in nature.

 The pay-for-play trend has triggered a legal, philosophical, and educational equity debate.
-The question centers on whether cocurricular activities are part of the free public school system to which everyone is entitled by law.
+The question centers on whether student activities are part of the free public school system to which everyone is entitled by law.
 Those in favor of assessing fees argue that activities are not a fundamental part of the education process rising to the level that would require them to be provided at no cost.
-Those opposed to the pay for play system argue that cocurricular activities are as important to the school program as academic classes.
+Those opposed to the pay-for-play system argue that student activities are as important to the school program as academic classes.
 The debate remains open and states vary widely in their definition of free education.
 California, New York, and Oklahoma require that any school-sponsored curricular or cocurricular activity be offered free of charge.
 Other states consider that such activities are not essential, therefore should not necessarily be publicly funded.
 Furthermore, the pay-for-play model is not being implemented uniformly in states where it is allowed.
-School districts tend to implement pay to play on an as-needed basis, creating further inequities from district to district.
+School districts tend to implement pay-to-play on an as-needed basis, creating further inequities from district to district.

-- Middle level and high schools provide for social as well as academic needs.
-Student activities are integral to an education, providing opportunities for all students enrolled in their schools to support and extend academic learning.
+- Middle level and high schools provide for social, health, emotional, as well as academic needs.
+Student activities are integral to an education, providing opportunities for all students enrolled to support and extend academic learning.

-- Student activities support the goal of teaching enrolled students to be responsible and give them opportunities that develop character, critical thinking, problem solving, and leadership skills.
+- Student activities support the goal of teaching students to be responsible and give them opportunities that develop character, critical thinking, problem-solving, team building, and leadership skills.

 - Research has shown a strong relationship between participation in student activities and academic achievement.
-Student activities also enhance the educational mission of schools and play an important role in mitigating risk factors for at-risk students.
+Student activities also enhance the attendance and educational mission of schools.
+They play an important role in mitigating risk factors for at-risk students.

-- America’s educational system is rooted in a commitment to a system of free public education and equal access for all students.
+- America’s educational system is rooted in a commitment to a system of free public education with equal access for all students.

-- American public schools educate 90 percent of all students and offer them opportunities to develop their social, cognitive, artistic, athletic, and leadership skills.
+- American public schools educate 90 percent of all students and offer opportunities to develop social, cognitive, artistic, athletic, and leadership skills.

-- American public schools seek to educate all their students in all of their programs, activities, and courses—regardless of socioeconomic, ethnic, gender, or racial status, not just a small privileged number.
-Appropriate and reliable resources should be provided to fulfill such an important function at schools.
+- American public schools seek to educate all students through programs, activities, and courses—regardless of socioeconomic, ethnic, gender, or racial status.
+Appropriate, reliable resources should be provided to fulfill such an important function at schools.

 Recommendations for Policymakers

-- State agencies should make resources available to public schools for the purpose of providing students enrolled in public schools with an array of school-sponsored activities that complement the curriculum.
+- State agencies should make resources available to public schools for the purpose of providing students with an array of school-sponsored activities that complement the curriculum.
 Schools should, under no circumstances, have to bear the financial burden of finding funds to cover these expenses.